 Keep your staff happy and turnover low by giving employees who work on Labor Day extra compensation.
 Pay them a higher hourly wage or overtime wages, or offer a holiday bonus or a paid floating holiday.

-If you work hard to prepare Labor Day restaurant specials but don’t put the same effort into spreading the word, don’t be surprised if no one knows about them!
-Employ all of the advertising tactics you have at your disposal.
+If you work hard to prepare Labor Day restaurant specials but don’t put the same effort into spreading the word, don’t be surprised if no one knows about your offers!
+Employ all of the advertising and marketing tactics you have at your disposal.

-Hang up signs about your specials around the restaurant, place posters on the backs of bathroom doors, and create and distribute postcards to patrons with their checks leading up to Labor Day.
-Remember to share social media posts about the holiday specials or send out the details in an email newsletter, if you have one.
+Hang up signs about your specials around the restaurant, place posters on the backs of bathroom doors, and create and distribute coupons to patrons with their checks leading up to Labor Day.
+Remember to share social media posts about the holiday specials or send out the menu details in an email restaurant newsletter, if you have one.

 Having the right tools at your restaurant will make holiday service a smooth operation.
 If you’re planning a Labor Day buffet, stock up on chafing dishes.
 If you’re hosting an al fresco pop up, make sure you have tablecloths, dishes, and silverware suitable for outdoor use.